chanzuckerberg/data-guidance/standards/imaging/1.0.0/imaging_schema.md

 Description: Administrative metadata about the source of the data, funding, relevant licenses, and restrictions on use.

 Cross-modality metadata:
-Security & Compliance Metadata and Technical Metadata outlined in the [Data registration needs](https://czi.atlassian.net/wiki/spaces/SCI/pages/3896868957/Data+Registration+Needs+Metadata) should be captured here.
+Security & Compliance Metadata and Technical Metadata outlined in the [Data registration needs](https://czi.atlassian.net/wiki/spaces/SCI/pages/3896868957/Data+Registration+Needs+Metadata) are captured here.

 ### imaging_method
 <table><tbody>